 During the last decade, health savings accounts (HSA’s) have grown in record numbers, yet most account holders are not aware of their full potential.
 HSA’s come with a triple tax advantage and long-term investment potential.
 HSA’s provide a deduction for contributions, tax-free growth and tax-free withdrawals for qualified health care.
-All this may be common knowledge.
+All of this may be common knowledge.
 But, many account holders are unaware of their options to invest or how to go about it, leaving much of this money in cash and losing the potential for growth.

 Navigating investment options can be confusing so discuss your options with your financial advisor and let them help you estimate your time horizon and health considerations.
 Unfortunately, many account holders are forced to use HSAs as a short-term vehicle for health care expenses due to their lack of savings.
 However, if you can afford to invest long-term, an HSA may be more valuable than you know.
-Consider the following:

 - It has a higher annual contribution limit for family coverage $6,900 compared to $5,500 allowed for traditional and Roth IRAs.
 However, all funds must be used for qualified medical expenses until age 65, or you will owe income tax and incur a 20 percent penalty on the withdrawal.